Scubakay/zombies-cant-gather/README.md

 ## Tracker

-The tracker will log any zombies or piglins holding blacklisted items.
-When turned on, running the command `/zombiescantgather tracker` will show information about those mobs, like the item they are holding and the amount of times the mob has been loaded:
+The tracker in Zombies Can't Gather logs of every time a mob holding a blacklisted item is loaded so you can use a command to see where all those persistent mobs are.
+When turned on, running the command `/zombiescantgather tracker` will show information about those mobs, like the item they are holding and the amount of times the mob has been loaded.

 <img src="docs/tracker_command.png" alt="Tracker Command Example" style="max-width: 400px; width: 100%;" />